Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Voice Coil Configuration

-Some with dual voice configurations may also have varying impedances.
-Of both types, single voice coil equipment is easier to wire because those with dual or multiple voice coils often have more wiring options, thus making them a little more versatile when comparing the capabilities to handle power of the subwoofer or speaker to an amplifier.
+Speakers with dual voice coil configurations can also have varying impedances.
+Single voice coil equipment is simpler to wire, whereas dual or multiple voice coil setups offer more wiring options, making them more versatile in matching the power handling capabilities of the subwoofer or speaker with the amplifier.

 Voice Coil Assembly

-For a component containing a voice coil such as a speaker to accurately reproduce a sound source, the voice coil must remain suspended within the magnetic gap between the center pole piece and the top plate.
+For a component containing a voice coil, such as a speaker, to accurately reproduce sound, the voice coil must remain properly suspended within the magnetic gap between the center pole piece and the top plate.

-The voice coil must be able to move freely but not so far as to lose the interaction between the permanent magnet of the speaker and the varying magnetic field created by the voice coil current.
+The voice coil must move freely within its range but not so far as to lose interaction with the permanent magnet of the speaker and the varying magnetic field created by the voice coil current.

 Former for a Voice Coil